ollipaust/ollipaust_README/README.md

 I'm a Junior Web (Frontend) Developer at [Statista](https://statisa.com) - the World's Leading Statistics Portal

-A methodical guy, passionate about programming and design and a fan of state-of-the-art technologies.
+A multi-disciplinary guy, passionate about programming, design and a fan of state-of-the-art technologies.

 ### 🔭 Current Interests